AndyObtiva/glimmer/README.markdown

 These features have been suggested.
 You might see them in a future version of Glimmer.
 You are welcome to contribute more feature suggestions.

+- Auto-include SWT packages when including Glimmer
+- Glimmer Application: provide a standard structure for building a Glimmer app
+- Glimmer Component: Glimmer already supports components by externalizing to objects, but it would be good if there is a module to include so Glimmer would automatically register a new component and extend the DSL with it
 - **Nested indexed property data binding**: a complementary feature to nested property data binding that binds to a collection element by index (e.g. `bind(user, 'addresses[1].street')`)
 - **bind_collection**: an iterator that enables spawning widgets based on a variable collection (e.g. `bind_collection('user.addresses') { |address| address_widget {...} }` spawns 3 `AddressWidget`s if `user.addresses` is set with 3 addresses; and replaces with 2 `AddressWidget`s if `user.addresses` is reset with 2 addresses only).
 Needs further thought on naming and functionality.